mstable/metavaults/contracts/vault/README.md

 ## Vault Abstractions

-The vaults follow the Open Zeppelin pattern of all the external function calling an internal function that can be overridden by implementing contracts.
-For examples, the external `deposit` function calls the internal, virtial `_deposit` function that can be overridden with inheritance.
+The vaults follow the Open Zeppelin pattern of all the external functions calling an internal function that can be overridden by implementing contracts.
+For example, the external `deposit` function calls the internal, virtual `_deposit` function that can be overridden with inheritance.

 ### Abstract EIP-4626 Vault